 Kate Erickson is one of the guiding forces of the wildly successful Entrepreneur on Fire podcast.
 This has launched other spin of shows like Quotes on Fire, Webinar on Fire, and today we talk to Kate about why she launched Kate's Take along with “the Fire Path” which are the first 17 episodes of her show and are assembled into an ebook (no email required) at www.eofire.com/tfpbook

 You will hear how Kate has boosted her confidence by doing more and more episodes.
 She started by re-recording her first shows (so remember you don't HAVE to publish the episodes you record).

 She has put great content intermixed with stories and her audience is loving it.

-She has a discipline to to focus on certain tasks that help propel her podcast and website further toward her goals.
+She has the discipline to focus on certain tasks that help propel her podcast and website further toward her goals.

 Are Story Telling Podcasts the Next Podcasting Wave?
 [47:00]

 With the success of shows like Radio Lab, Startup, and Serial, more people are discovering podcasts.
-These stories pull us in, and keep us captivated.
-Well the people behind startup have launched another new show call Reply All.
+These stories pull us in and keep us captivated.
+Well, the people behind the startup have launched another new show call Reply All.
 I was stoked as (so far) every “Story” podcast was a giant home run in my book.
 Reply All has left me in a “meh” state of mind.
 With this in mind, you still need to prove value to your audience.
-If your information is not how to, it needs to entertain them, or make them think.
+If your information is not how-to, it needs to entertain them or make them think.